TinkerTools/tinker9/doc/manual/m/install/tinkergpu.rst

 Optimization level.
 Other valid values are `debug` and `profile`.

 **prec=real8**
-Precision of the floating point numbers.
+Precision of the floating-point numbers.

 - These equivalent values all compile the code to double precision:
   `real8`, `8`, `64`, `double`, `d`.